Did you know that distracted driving kills approximately 9 individuals each and every day?

 Meg DeAngelis, a YouTube star, came together with the Project Yellow Light and the U.S. Department of Transportation to launch this texting and driving prevention campaign.

 This is a message from Capt.
 Adam Myrick from the Lexington’s Sheriff Department.
 Our law enforcement officers have to witness the tragedies caused by driving while texting time and time again.
 It is important to listen to them, especially when the time is taken to create these types of public service announcements.

-“I had a 16-year-old cousin, who died in a car crash because he was texting and driving and he did not have license or a permit.
-In other words, texting and driving is a fatal and an unwise decision people make.”
+“I had a 16-year-old cousin, who died in a car crash because he was texting and driving and he did not have a license or a permit.
+In other words, texting and driving are fatal and unwise decisions people make.”